Juliand History, Family Crest & Coats of Arms

 Early History of the Juliand family

-Another 236 words (17 lines of text) covering the years 1273, 1574, 1591, 1743, and 1774 are included under the topic Early Juliand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Juliand research.
+Another 51 words (4 lines of text) covering the years 1273, 1574, 1591, 1743, and 1774 are included under the topic Early Juliand History in all our PDF Extended History products and printed products wherever possible.

 Juliand Spelling Variations